PsCustomObject/PsCustomObject.github.io/_posts/2020-07-30-PowerShell-Switch-Statement.md

     'adult'
 ```

-## Closing thoughts on the Switch statemnt
+## Closing thoughts on the Switch statement

-There are still some *edge* uses for the switch statment that I'm not going to cover here as they're rarely used.
+There are still some *edge* uses for the switch statement that I'm not going to cover here as they're rarely used.
 Maybe that will be material for a future post.

-What I fint important to highlight that, in addition to being more *elegant* and easier to read, a *switch* statement is usually **faster** than an *if/else* construct due the way PowerShell internllay indexes data so try to stick to it whenever possible.
+What I find important to highlight that, in addition to being more *elegant* and easier to read, a *switch* statement is usually **faster** than an *if/else* construct due the way PowerShell internally indexes data so try to stick to it whenever possible.

 As usual I hope this post helped you and if you feel like I missed something or have any question don't hesitate to leave a comment.